Rockingham superintendent Shotwell files suit for wrongful termination, reinstated until court decides

 Worrell, a former regional superintendent in Guilford County Schools and former Asheboro City Schools superintendent, was scheduled to begin work as RCS interim superintendent this month with an option to extend her contract on June 30, the school board announced in February.

-Meanwhile, parents and students supporting Shotwell planned to move forward with a long-planned Friday farewell parade for the superintendent, said Mary Ryan of Reidsville, a spokesperson for an alliance of parents opposed to Shotwell's firing.
+Meanwhile, parents and students supporting Shotwell moved ahead with a long-planned Friday farewell parade for the superintendent.

+District principals arranged for Shotwell to ride in a chauffeured limousine from RCS administration offices in Eden to his home in Reidsville’s Winsome Forest neighborhood.
+Along the route, cheerleaders, sign-waving parents, teachers and students, paid tribute to the adminstrator.

-Scores of parents, teachers, students and members of the Rockingham County Chapter of the NAACP have demanded the Rockingham County School Board reinstate Shotwell, who has served the district for 15 years.
+Since Shotwell was discharged in December, scores of parents, teachers, students and members of the Rockingham County Chapter of the NAACP have demanded the Rockingham County School Board reinstate the superintendent, who has served the district for 15 years.

 Shotwell’s opponents, who include the county’s GOP leadership, insist the county needs a new direction.